abyala/advent-2016-clojure/README.md

    Clojure (or Java) is just particularly less efficient at calling `String.charAt`.
 From what I'm seeing, Clojure's RT code does end up calling `String.charAt` after doing a lot of type checks, such as ensuring the variable is indexable and eventually a String, the index is numeric, etc. It's a curious finding, whatever it is.

+* Day 19
+  * The simple algorithm of removing from a vector, or rotating a vector around with each removal, performed too slowly.
+  * Part 1 would have been easy with a simple `partition 2`, but that didn't work for part 2.
+  * My solution required some spreadsheet work to verify for part 2, but it involved calculating potential thefts using just indexes within a array _size_, and then mapping those indexes to the actual elf IDs.
+To avoid complexity with stealing from an index with a lower index, I only allowed forward-steals, and then I used `into` and `split-at` to rotate elves who had already stolen to the back of the vector.

 * Day 20
   * Nothing crazy.